 Whilst he is likely to be a welcome guest, it arguably raises a number of important issues when it comes to uninvited visitors over the festive season.

-Louise Newbould-Walton, Associate Solicitor at DAS Law, explains what you need to know about the laws regarding trespassing on private property…
+Louise Newbould-Walton, Associate Solicitor, explains what you need to know about the laws regarding trespassing on private property…

 What is trespassing?